imdeepmind/imdeepmind.github.io/src/pages/index.md

 ## Software Engineering

-I'm a Senior Software Engineer with over 5 years of experience.
-I specialize in full-stack development, working with both frontend and backend technologies.
+Hey there, this is Abhishek, Abhishek Chatterjee.
+I'm Senior Software Engineer I at SurveyMonkey.
+I have over 6 years of experience working as a Software Engineer.
 My skill set includes programming languages like Python, GoLang and JavaScript, and a variety of frameworks/libraries for both front-end and backend.

 I'm also skilled in cloud platforms like AWS (AWS Certified) and Azure, which I use to build and deploy scalable applications.
 My work often involves developing RESTful and GraphQL APIs, and I have a strong grasp of databases, both SQL and NoSQL.

 Beyond my professional work, I'm the founder of Rocket a platform for rapidly building backend APIs, and Delphy, a web app for analyzing open-source packages.
 I've also contributed to the open-source community by creating packages such as Hocrox, PCY, and NeuralPy.

-Currently, I'm a Senior Software Engineer at TechVariable.
-Prior to this role, I worked at a startup called Flexday.

 ## Traveling, Driving, and Biking